 - Hilda Rømer Christensen, associate professor, Department of Sociology, University of Copenhagen

-- Eva Sophia Meyers, team leader, Gender Equality Team, University of Southern Denmark
+- Eva Sophia Myers, team leader, Gender Equality Team, University of Southern Denmark

 - Tinna C. Nielsen, independent anthropologist and founder of Move the Elephant for Inclusiveness